Categories

 3 Russborough House Blessington © Lavender's Blue Stuart Blakley

-The same could be said of Russborough, an Irish neoclassical house designed by the virtuoso architect Richard Castle.
-The Palladian ideal of dressing up a farm axially to incorporate the house and ancillary buildings into one architectural composition flourished in 18th century Ireland, especially under German born Castle.
+The same could be said of Russborough, an Irish neoclassical house designed by the Richard Castle.
+The Palladian ideal of dressing up a farm axially to incorporate the house and ancillary buildings into one architectural composition flourished in 18th century Ireland, especially under German born virtuoso architect.

 4 Russborough House Blessington © Lavender's Blue Stuart Blakley